Construction A code[1]

 Description

-Sphere packing constructed from a binary \((n,K)\) code using Construction \(A\) [2].
+Construction A: Construction A [2] converts a binary code into a sphere packing.
 Each binary codeword \(c\) of the code is mapped to an infinite set of points \(x\) such that \(x = c\) modulo two.
-If the underlying binary code is linear, then the resulting set of points forms a lattice.
+The resulting lattice is the collection of all such sets, \begin{align} \Lambda(C) = \{ x \in \mathbb{Z}^n \,\,\vert\,\, x \bmod 2 \in C \} = \bigcup_{c \in C} \left( c + 2 \mathbb{Z}^n \right)~. \tag*{(1)}\end{align} For a nonlinear code, this is generally a periodic non-lattice sphere packing.
+If the underlying code is linear, then the resulting set of points forms a lattice.

 Cousins

-- Binary code — Each binary code yields a sphere packing under Construction \(A\).
+- Binary code— Each binary code yields a sphere packing under Construction A.

-- Best \((10,40,4)\) code — Using Construction \(A\), the Best code yields \(P_{10c}\), a non-lattice sphere packing in 10 dimensions that is the densest known [3][2; pg.
+- \((10,40,4)\) Best code— Using Construction A, the Best code yields \(P_{10c}\), a non-lattice sphere packing in 10 dimensions that is the densest known [3][2; pg.
 140].

-- Julin-Golay code — Using Construction \(A\), the Julin-Golay codes yield non-lattice sphere-packings that hold records in 9 and 11 dimensions.
+- Julin-Golay code— Using Construction A, the Julin-Golay codes yield non-lattice sphere-packings that hold records in 9 and 11 dimensions.

 References